HugoBocq/mART/README.md

 #### Miscellaneous notes:
 - Variables containing _sphBasis are described according to the current spherical basis spanning the tangent space.
 Other variables are described in the D*N Euclidian space.
 - Commented parts of the code enable for periodic boundary conditions in 1D and 2D.

+Contact author: Hugo Bocquet (h.bocquet@protonmail.ch)